 Things like mass gainer are popular, but you can do the same with a cheap protein – either whey or a plant blend – and a carb source.
 Things like rice flour are a great DIY mass gainer ingredient that can help you gain serious weight without the health challenges of junk foods.

 You can also blend up whey with other ingredients – like steel cut oats, bananas, and spinach – to produce a simple and effective mass gainer shake.
 Not only is this not unhealthy but actually offers some great nutrients.

 Don’t let junk food be your first choice!

-Meal prepping once all his clear for you and that you have built your diet and set your goals as mentioned in the chapters above.
-Take sunday afternoon or night to make your weekly food.
+Meal prepping once all is clear for you and that you have built your diet and set your goals as mentioned in the chapters above.
+Take Sunday afternoon or night to make your weekly food.